Grammaticality: Criteria that do not determine grammaticality

-A grammatical string is not necessarily meaningful, as exemplified by Chomsky's famous sentence ‘Colorless green ideas sleep furiously’.
-However, language speakers can still understand nonsensical strings by means of natural intonation.
-Speakers are also able to recall them more easily than ungrammatical sentences.

 Sentence (1) is grammatical yet infelicitous, because the pragmatics of the verb 'sleep' cannot be expressed as an action carried out in a furious manner.
 Hence, a native speaker would rate this sentence as odd, or unacceptable, because the meaning does not make sense according to the English lexicon.

+Thus, for Chomsky a grammatical string is not necessarily a meaningful one.
+However, speakers can understand nonsensical strings by means of natural intonation.
+In addition, non-meaningful but grammatical sentences are often recalled more easily than ungrammatical sentences.

 Grammaticality versus acceptability

 When Chomsky introduced the concept of grammaticality, he also introduced the concept of acceptability.
 Chomsky has emphasized that "the notion of 'acceptable' is not to be confused with 'grammatical.'"

-For linguists who stress the role of social learning, in contrast to innate knowledge of language, such as Hopper, there has been a gradual abandonment of talk about grammaticality in favour of acceptability.
+For linguists such as Hopper, who stress the role of social learning in contrast to innate knowledge of language, there has been a gradual abandonment of talk about grammaticality in favour of acceptability.